franetheman/Crosskey-Codetest/README.md

 # Hosting
 This project is currently hosted on the following address/ip:

 - http://16.170.224.156:443/

 Contact frans.sontag@hotmail.com should the link not function for some reason

+### Value formats when entering numeric data
+- Interest% per month: Percentage, not decimal form
+- Total loan: loan in euros
+- Nr. of years: an integer value for the number of years

 # Prerequisites
 - Java